The Wordsmith tool helps you add keywords into your listings so they are optimized for best search results on Amazon.

-Remember, you need to have used the Save As Linked With SKU option in order to Export to Amazon.
+(Remember, you need to have used the Save As Linked With SKU option in order to Export to Amazon.)

-Some other items to note:
+Other items to note:

 Now let's take a look at the rest of the Wordsmith tool.

-There are three ways to get your keywords into Wordsmith.
+As mentioned there are three ways to get your keywords into Wordsmith.

 In Keyword Scout you have a button to send directly to Wordsmith: